 1.1 Membership of TLI Cycling

-Membership of TLI Cycling is available to everybody aged 6 years and over and is on an annual basis, with the year commencing on the 1st of January with the membership period expiring at the end of February in the following year.
+Membership of TLI Cycling is available to everybody aged 6 years and over and is on an annual basis, with the year commencing on the 1st of January with the membership period expiring at the end of January in the following year.
 No refunds will be given to members who resign during the year.
-Any Member failing to renew their membership before 1 March shall be deemed to have resigned their membership and will then cease to receive the benefits of such membership, unless paying the Day Member fee for a single event.
+Any Member failing to renew their membership before 1 February shall be deemed to have resigned their membership and will then cease to receive the benefits of such membership.

 1.2 Annual Membership

-Annual Membership for a member aged from 6 years up to his/her 16th birthday – Free
+Annual Membership for a member aged from 6 years up to his/her 16th birthday – £10

 Public Liability Insurance.
 All Members of TLI Cycling are indemnified by up to £10 Million Public Liability Insurance indemnity whilst competing in any TLI Cycling event or promotion.
 Taking part in events organised by ICF affiliated bodies in Europe is also included.